 The HPS experiment will utilize a setup located behind the CLAS detector, in the downstream alcove of Hall B, shown in Figure 4.2.1.1.
 The setup will be based on a three-magnet chicane, the second dipole magnet serving as the analyzing magnet.
 The dipole field direction (Y) will be perpendicular to the horizontal (XZ) plane.
 A Hall B "Frascati" H magnet will be used (pole length 50 cm, max-field 1.2 T) as the first dipole of the chicane.
-For a 25 mradian deflection (to beam's left) and at 5.5 GeV, the integrated strength required is 0.459 T-m.
-The analyzing magnet will be an 18D36 H-magnet from SLAC (pole length 91.44 cm, max-field 1.15 T) with the gap increased to 14 inches.
-The integrated strength for a 50 mradian deflection (right) is 0.917 T-m.
+The analyzing magnet will be an 18D36 H-magnet from SLAC (pole length 91.44 cm, max-field ~1.2 T) with the gap increased to 14 inches.
 As the last magnet of the chicane, the C-magnet located in the downstream tunnel (the old pair spectrometer of Hall B) will be used.
-It will deflect the beam 25 mradians to the left and has an integrated strength of 0.459 T-m.
+The distance between centers of the first and second magnet and between the second and the third magnet will be ~500 cm.
+This distance is defined by the length of the detector package (ECal and muon system) and the space necessary for the shielding wall before the third magnet.
+The analyzing magnet will be operated at a 1T-m field for the 6.6 GeV run to maximize the momentum resolution.
+The first and third magnets will be operated at 0.5T-m.
+For the 2.2 GeV running, the analyzing magnet and the two bending magnets will be set to 0.5T-m and 0.25T-m fields, respectively.
+The analyzing magnet and the detector system behind it will be mounted on a stand that will allow transverse motion in order to accommodate operations at different beam energies.

 The detector package will include multiple layers of silicon detectors, mounted inside the vacuum box in the high field region of the analyzing magnet.
 They are described in Section 4.3 below.
-Downstream of the analyzing magnet there will be electromagnetic calorimeter, for triggering and electron and positron identification (see Section 4.4), and multiple layers of scintillation hodoscopes sandwiched between iron absorbers for muon identification (See Section 4.5).
+Downstream of the analyzing magnet there will be an electromagnetic calorimeter, for triggering and electron and positron identification (see Section 4.4), and also multiple layers of scintillation hodoscopes sandwiched between iron absorbers for muon identification (See Section 4.5).
 The target foil will be positioned at the beginning of the high field region of the analyzing dipole.
 The distance from the target to the first layer of the silicon tracker will be 10 cm.
-The distance from the target to the electromagnetic calorimeter is ~130 cm.
-The whole length of the setup from the target to the end of the muon hodoscope system is approximately 350 cm.
+The distance from the target to the face of the electromagnetic calorimeter is ~130 cm.
+The whole length of the setup from the target to the end of the muon hodoscope system is approximately 305 cm.